DISC

 Notes 🔗

-The DISC function assumes that the dates are entered as valid Excel date values or references to cells containing valid date values.
-It is crucial to ensure accuracy in providing the necessary inputs, including the settlement date, maturity date, prices, coupon rates, and yield, to obtain precise and meaningful results from the function.
+Use the DISC function with valid Excel date values or references to cells containing valid date values for the settlement and maturity dates.
+Ensure all inputs, such as settlement date, maturity date, prices, coupon rates, and yield, are accurate for precise results.

 Questions 🔗